iPhone keeps asking for Apple ID password (8 Ways to fix)

 1. Restart your iPhone

 Restarting is an essential process that many people overlook.
 But it works in fixing several kinds of software problems.
 If your iPhone keeps asking for an Apple Account password, restart it using the proper buttons.
-Here’s how you can do it.
-Go to SettingsGeneralShut Down.

 Apple introduces multiple bug fixes with every new version of iOS, and staying on an older version may be the cause of your problem.
 In such a situation, I recommend updating to the latest version of iOS.

-1. Open Settings, then tap General.
+1. Open Settings → Tap General.

-2. Now, tap Software Update.
-If you have a pending update, tap Download and Install.
+3. If you have a pending update, tap Download and Install.

 3. Check for app updates